-Can an unmarried couple live in Dubai?
+Can an unmarried couple be living in Dubai?

 Dubai laws for the unmarried couples living together